TheRakib/todolistnode/README.md

 - Create main.css file for extra styling.
 This todolist uses mainly bootstrap for style, color and margins but some styling requires css as with size on fonts, and background.

 - Of course, double and triple check that every feature is working.
 Add, sorting, editing, done/not done, delete, errormessage.
+Use mongoDB to make sure the database works correctly, and deletes/changes/update as it should.